dahlia/fedify/README.md

 > [!NOTE]
 > Looking for a quick demo?
 Here it is: [Fedify Demo] on Deno Playground.

-Fedify is a [Deno]/TypeScript library for building federated server apps powered by [ActivityPub] and other standards, so-called [fediverse].[^1] It aims to eliminate the complexity and redundant boilerplate code when building a federated server app, so that you can focus on your business logic
+Fedify is a TypeScript library for building federated server apps powered by [ActivityPub] and other standards, so-called [fediverse].[^1] It aims to eliminate the complexity and redundant boilerplate code when building a federated server app, so that you can focus on your business logic